Welcome to the British Nuclear Test Veterans Association

 in the blinding light of the bombs a shadow was cast across the lives of so many people

-Health professionals will find the main source for health, wellbeing and experience of UK social care for Nuclear Test Veterans can be found in the ‘2010 Health Needs Audit’ available at
+Health professionals: The current main source for health, wellbeing and experience of UK social care for Nuclear Test Veterans can be found in the ‘2010 Health Needs Audit’ available at

-Snapshot Survey of the basic levels of health in British Nuclear Test veteran family trees has recently concluded and the research will be published shortly
+Snapshot Survey of the basic levels of health in British Nuclear Test veteran family trees has recently concluded and the research has been published